lukehoban/structtaglang/README.md

 }
 ```

+## Memory, Stack and Execution History

+The language has no stack frame unwinding or GC, so all local variables ever allocated are stored forever on the heap! :-).
+This is interesting, because it means once a program completes, the returned result value is a full execution trace.
+For example, the test that validates the behaviour of `TraceRay` above is able to validate it after the fact via `assert.Nil(t, res.(TraceRay).TraceRay.TraceRay.TraceRay)` - verifying that there were indeed 3 layers of recusrive calls made, and that the last was `nil`.

+## RayTracer Example

-Goal is to be able to write a raytracer in this "language".
-The following early subset is a larger program that is working so far:
+The current goal is to be able to write a raytracer in this "language".
+The following early subset is a larger program that is working so far (though still missing some major pieces to implement the full raytracer!):

 ```go
 // Vector(x, y, z)